Updated June 9, 2021

 PLEASE NOTE: Install Universal Control to mix loopback layers on macOS

 In Single-Device mode, the Revelator will show as 3 stereo input and output streams on macOS.
 This mode is designed to be used with different DAWs and other applications that can select individual output channels.
-Use Universal Control to balance your loopback Mix and consolidate your streams.
+Use Universal Control to balance your Stream Mix and consolidate your streams.

 Using Revelator with Multiple Sources when running as a Single Audio Device